University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 1. Interactively through the terminal
 2. Through a script which manages various stages of an analysis

-For today we will work interactively, however a complete analysis should be scripted so we have a record of everything we do.
+For most of today we will work interactively, however a complete analysis should be scripted so we have a record of everything we do.
 This is often referred to as *Reproducible Research*, and in reality, our scripts are like an electronic lab book and will help you remember exactly what analyses you have performed.
 When you're writing your thesis, referring back to your scripts will be very useful for writing your methods section.